Old Acquaintance: Plot

-Millie has become a very successful writer, with a string of romance novels.
-This has made her very arrogant and condescending to those around her.
-Visiting New York, on the eve of the opening of a play written by Kit, the Drakes' marriage is slowly disintegrating.
-In an interview with a reporter, Preston, an architect and engineer, is shown to feel secondary to his wife’s success.
-In a private moment with Kit, when Millie mentions Preston’s drinking habit, Kit replies “people drink for escape,” but Millie does not seem to appreciate Kit’s point.
+Eight years pass, and Millie has become a very successful writer, with a string of romance novels.
+This has made her arrogant and condescending, and the Drakes' marriage is slowly disintegrating.
+In an interview with a reporter, Preston is shown to feel secondary to his wife's success.
 In a private moment between Preston and Kit, he professes his love for her.
-Millie and Preston clash with Kit playing referee.
-The response is complete ingratitude from self-absorbed Millie and growing romantic feelings from an increasingly frustrated Preston.
+Kit tells him she cannot reciprocate as she could not do that to Millie.
+They kiss goodbye and part.